Learn How to Calm an Angry Person in 90 Seconds or Less

 Participants in the de-escalation training will learn how to calm an angry person in 90 seconds or less.

 Doug Noll offers a variety of online curriculums that include video lessons and live online group coaching sessions in the principles and practice business leadership, negotiation, and decision making skills.
-Over a 10 week period, your team members begin to master the skills and change the way they see their world.
+Over a 6 to 8 week period, your team members begin to master the skills and change the way they see their world.

 De-Escalation training topics include: